-When the corresponding PF key is pressed, blank characters are changed to null characters on the line which contains the cursor.
+When the corresponding PF key is pressed, blank characters are changed to nulls on the field of the screen that contains the cursor.
+If the cursor is on a prefix area, then blanks will be changed to nulls on the file line with which that prefix area is associated.